 Aubrey ISD reported any students directly impacted by the situation should not report to school.
 Their absences will be excused.

-All Aubrey ISD campuses remain open and operable, the district reported, as authorities believe the situation is contained to the area and does not pose a broader threat to Aubrey's schools.
+All Aubrey ISD campuses remained open and operable, the district reported, as authorities believed the situation was contained to the area and did not pose a broader threat to Aubrey's schools.

 BROOKE COLOMBO can be reached at 940-566-6882 and bcolombo@dentonrc.com.